idaholab/moose/docs/content/documentation/systems/AuxKernels/tensor_mechanics/RankFourAux.md

 ## Example Input File Syntax
 !listing modules/combined/test/tests/linear_elasticity/tensor.i block=AuxKernels/matl_C25

 An AuxVariable is required to store the `RankFourAux` AuxKernel information.
-Note that the name of the AuxVariable is used as the arguement for the `variable` input parameter in the `RankFourAux` block.
+Note that the name of the AuxVariable is used as the argument for the `variable` input parameter in the `RankFourAux` block.
 !listing modules/combined/test/tests/linear_elasticity/tensor.i block=AuxVariables/C25

 !syntax parameters /AuxKernels/RankFourAux